gh2hq/gh2/docs/tutorials/typography.md

 # Typography

-It is as easy as Processing to display text in Lighght, but only with three level of text size.
+It is as easy as Processing to display text in gh2, but only with three level of text size.

 - **NORMAL**: Draw some basic words or ANSII Art to the terminal.
 - **BIG**: Easily convert some normal words to ANSII Art words.